Context

 Indonesia’s incredible progress graduating more students from high school is sparking greater demand for high-quality tertiary education.
 Increasing the quality of universities to meet world-class standards will make them more competitive, prepare students to be productive members of the workforce, and contribute to the country’s economic growth.
 To achieve these standards, Indonesia’s higher education institutions are seeking global collaboration and partnerships.

-In partnership with Arizona State University through HEPI, USAID strengthens partnerships between U.S. and Indonesian institutions to improve science, technology, engineering, and mathematics (STEM) programs of study in select Indonesian higher education institutions (HEIs) to meet international standards and industry demand.
-HEPI supports Indonesian HEIs through a consortium of university, government, and industry partners working to improve industry-relevant curriculum, meet international accreditation standards, and increase course credit recognition between U.S. and Indonesian universities.
+In partnership with Arizona State University, USAID is strengthening partnerships between U.S. and Indonesian universities to improve science, technology, engineering, and mathematics (STEM) programs of study to meet international standards and industry demand.
+USAID HEPI supports Indonesian higher education through a consortium of university, government, and industry partners working to improve industry-relevant curricula, meet international accreditation standards, and increase course credit recognition between U.S. and Indonesian universities.

-The HEPI activity partners with three Indonesian university hubs: Universitas Hasanuddin (UNHAS), Bina Nusantara University (BINUS), and Institut Teknologi Bandung (ITB) to implement teaching labs to strengthen Indonesian universities.
-HEPI is also working with industry partners such as Cisco, Oracle, Dow, and Rockwell to increase the quality of STEM programs in Indonesia.
-The consortium will grow to include at least 15 university affiliates and additional private sector partners.
+The program partners with three Indonesian university hubs: Universitas Hasanuddin (UNHAS), Bina Nusantara University (BINUS), and Institut Teknologi Bandung (ITB) to implement teaching labs to strengthen Indonesian universities.
+USAID HEPI is also working with industry partners such as Cisco, Oracle, Dow, Boeing, and Rockwell to increase the quality of STEM programs in Indonesia.
+The consortium has grown to include 32 university affiliates across Indonesia and additional private sector partners.

 Contact